solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 contrast to the relatively complex and extra work needed to enable these types of services on-premises.

+Follow the [Azure VM deployment][51] guide to deploy the application and database.

 ## Simple App Service deployment with Azure Database for PostgreSQL Flexible Server

 If supporting the operating system and the various other software is not